 The logging software I use does not perform bulk updates which is inconvenient after a contest when I have hundreds of QSOs I’d like to update with data from the web.
 Three clicks per QSO was just not cutting it.

 I chose to use ADIF files for input and output because it’s the standard that most logging programs can import and export.

 Windows 10 will warn that the publisher is unknown because I have not paid the ransom for a code signing certificate.
-If you download from here, it will be the original software and you can tell Windows it’s OK.
+If you download from the secure software page, it will be the original software and you can tell Windows it’s OK.